sanchit-sehgal/terminal-program/README.md

 ```
 ./deb-dependencies.sh
 ```
-Once this command is finished executing, you have successfully installed Terminal Simplifier!
+Once this command is finished executing, you have successfully installed Terminal Simplifier on Debian (or any other Debain-based distro)!

 ## Run Terminal-Simplifier